sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-04-Code Smells.md

 * one for calculating the bill when the student **is** exempt from interest
 * one for calculating the bill when the student **is not* exempt from interest

-As such, we can seperate this into two different functions:
+As such, we can separate this into two different functions:

 ```java
     public double calculateBillWithInterest(List<Integer> registeredCourseNumbers, double overdue) {